avngrdv/clibas/README.md

 # Usage
 The package provides the tools for analysis.
 Specific pipelines need to be built for individual applications as explained below. code/config.py and code/main.py also provide examples. _The code is released under the GNU General Public License v3.0 without any explicit or implied warranty.
 Use it at your own discretion._

+# Changelog
+## (Jan 08, 2022)
+1. Reworked how translation is done.
+Now, stop codonds should be designed as "\*" in the translation table, consistently with the widely accepted nomenclature.
+Added a new keyword for *translate* op: *stop_readthrough*.
+Normally, translation will terminate upon encountering a stop codon in the ORF. if *stop_readthrough=True* is specified, translation will keep going even after encountering a stop codon.
+The resulting peptides will have "\*" as a part of their sequence.
+Another change: if an ORF runs all the way to the 3'-end of the DNA read, translation may encounter an "incomplete codon", i.e., 1 or 2 bases instead of the usual triplet.
+All such incomplete codons encode a specially reversed "\_" amino acid, which needs to be specified as a part of library design, when parsing the libraries with no stop codon inside the ORF.
+2. Added a new op: *template_summary*.
+Details are below.
+3. Fixed the *fetch_at* op.
+Now, other filtration/summary routines can be called after it (*fetch_at* used to break everything downstream of it).
+4. Fixed *q_summary* and *freq_summary* ops, or rather added new functionality.
+To avoid internal state collapse for the samples, the ops can be called with *loc='all'* keyword, which to me makes more sense than the original implementation; the original is also kept, and can still be used.
+5. Fixed logging, which used to produce a new logging stream upon every rerun of the script.
+6. Simplified the code.

 # Documentation
 ## Overall workflow